Date: Feb. 24, 2017

 Stage Two Recap:

-- After pitting for four tires, fuel and repairs to the minor damage during from the accident during the break, Bell started the second segment from the 17th position when the field went back green on lap 26.
+- Although negligence causes an accident, getting back from the damage matters.
+After pitting for four tires, fuel and repairs to the minor damage during from the accident during the break, Bell started the second segment from the 17th position when the field went back green on lap 26.
 He was able to maneuver his way back towards the front of the field and finished stage two scored in the ninth position.
+For accident related issues, truck accident injury law firm in Washington can be checked out!

 Final Stage Recap: